7 Most Common Medical Emergencies

 This can happen because of a blood clot or a bleed on the brain.

 The most important thing for someone who is having or has had a stroke is time.
-The sooner someone receives emergency medical treatment, the more the chances of lasting damage are reduced.
+The sooner someone receives emergency medical treatment, the likelihood of lasting damage is reduced.

 If you suspect that someone is having or has had a stroke, it’s vital that you call 999 immediately and advise them that someone is having a stroke.